TestProf II: Factory therapy for your Ruby tests

 FactoryFlame, Gotham version

-Though a joy to behold, this is not how your ideal cascade-less report should look like.
-Instead, you should aim for something flat like a Dutch countryside:
+Though this image can be a joy to behold in some respects, this is raelly not how the ideal cascade-less report should look.
+Instead, you should aim for something more flat, like the Dutch countryside:

 Skyscraper report